srivishnu-jsb/OCEANUS-ROV/README.md

 # OCEANUS-ROV
-The OCEANUS ROV: Exploring the Unseen - The Power of Discovery
+The OCEANUS ROV: Exploring the Unseen - Unleash The Power of Discovery